 An inventory is a complete list of all money and property owned by the incapacitated person.
 Within 30 days of becoming guardian of the estate, the guardian must make an inventory and file it with the court.

 - Letters of guardianship

-The letters of guardianship is the document issued by the court to the guardian of the estate that shows the guardian has authority to manage the incapaciated person's estate.
+The letters of guardianship is the document issued by the court clerk to the guardian of the estate that shows the guardian has authority to manage the incapaciated person's estate.
 This is a separate document from the guardianship order.

 - Medical power of attorney